microsoft/MixedReality-AzureCommunicationServices-Sample/docs/markdown/unity-sample-app-setup-2.md

    > To connect to ACS as an authenticated Teams users, administrator authorization may be needed to use the sample application.
 This means, the first time a Teams user authenticates with ACS, using this application, the Teams user may need to be an administrator for their tenant.

    > Another way to grant administrator consent is by entering this URL into a browser.
-For information on how to do this, read the [Additional Admin Consent Information](./unity-sample-app-setup-6.md#additional-admin-consent-information) section.
+For information on how to do this, read the [Additional Admin Consent Information](./unity-sample-app-setup-4.md#additional-admin-consent-information) section.

 6. If admin consent is request, the administrator must now grant the application permissions for the entire organization.

 7. Attempt to sign into the application again.
+The application should now receive an Azure Active Directory access token.
+The application then calls the deployed Function App to exchange the Azure Active Directory access token for a Communication Services identity access token.

-8. The first time a user signs in, a permissions dialog may appear.
+8. If everything worked correctly, the app should display a list of relevant contacts and any upcoming meetings.
+The first time a user joins a meeting, a permissions dialog may appear.
 Grant the application the requested user permissions.

-9. The application should now receive an Azure Active Directory access token.

-10. The application then calls the deployed Function App to exchange the Azure Active Directory access token for a Communication Services identity access token.

-If everything worked correctly, the app's status message should read "Mock: Not in Meeting" if playing the Unity Editor, and "Not in Meeting" if playing within a UWP application.

-To clarify, the sample application supports authenticating with the Azure Communication Services, in both the Unity Editor and Unity Player (i.e. UWP application).
-However, the application does not support making calls or joining meetings from within the Unity Editor.
-The sample app "mocks" connecting to a Teams meeting when in editor, and to indicate this "Mock" is prepended to status messages.

-To connect to a real meeting, the Unity app must be built as a Universal Windows Package (UWP) and deployed.

 ## Next Step
-Also most done.
-Before building the Unity app, there are couple of quick steps to complete.
-Continue onto [Before Building Unity App](./unity-sample-app-setup-3.md#before-building-unity-app).
+Finally, the last step is to configure the app's authentication type.
+The first option is WAM authentication, as discussed in the next section, [Setup Web Authentication Manager (WAM)](unity-sample-app-setup-2.md#setup-web-authentication-manager-wam).